Aerial Dancing by Rebekah Leach

 • Contact

-About Rebekah Leach and her Hobby
+About Rebekah Leach

 The story (long version - for when you're ready to sit for a while): I get asked a lot, "how did you get into it?"
 I don't have a short answer, and the story barely makes much sense.
 I was in the middle of a study abroad in Thailand, and was getting a lot of check marks on my bucket list.
 And I was thinking about what other things I wanted on my bucket list.
 I asked myself, "what do I have I always wanted to do?"
 And what kept coming back to a random flier that I saw years ago in a dance studio where I took lessons.
 The flier had a picture of dancers suspended on ropes and using that medium for artistic expression.
 I remember I felt such a longing to do that, and even though it had been years since I saw the posted, the image still stuck with me.
 Well, I decided to google things that would lead me to aerial dance (although I don't think I even knew those code words at the time).
 I saw that there was an Aerial Dance Festival happening in Boulder, CO that year, and I e-mailed my dad to sign me up.
 (Remember, I was in Thailand.)